ksdavidc/digitalgardenforJrCoders/src/site/notes/Digital Garden/Torchlight/Torchlight Platformer Part 1, Second Class.md

 This is the second class.
 The first class is [[Digital Garden/Torchlight/Torchlight Platformer Part 1, First Class\|here]].

-## Finishing the definition of the set xspeed myblock
+## Finishing the Definition of the Set Xspeed Myblock

 We were working on the `set x speed` myblock.
-We had finished the **if** part of the if/else block.
+We had finished the __if__ part of the if/else block.

 ```ad-scratch
 title: hitbox, define set xspeed